 “Some stuff is salvageable, thankfully.
 Some stuff is obviously not,” Lane said.
 “But that’s all it is, is stuff.
 My wife and I are healthy, our kids are in great condition.”

-For the Moniz and Lane families, the declaration is important, because they do not live in a flood plain and do not have flood insurance.
+For the Lane family, the declaration is important because they do not live in a flood plain and do not have flood insurance.

 The town asks residents whose homes were significantly damaged to email firstname.lastname@example.org their name, address and phone number, along with a brief description of the damage.
 Residents can also call 781-352-2363.